-Ensemble Class&Jazz is thrilled to present several unique concert projects that were designed and produced by our group.
-Our ultimate mission is to deliver classical music to the audiences all aroung the world, and especially to places with limited access to high-quality live performnaces of classical music.
-The projects below are the result of work, that was done collaboratively by us and you, our audiences.
-During years or practice, performance, and education we have learned these specific paths that lead towards innovation, outreach and communication.
-We are playing the classical music, because that’s what we do, but it is our artistic vision to spread the powerful beauty of culture as much as we could.
+Class&Jazz Duo is thrilled to present a few unique concert projects designed and produced by the group.
+Our artistic vision is in delivering classical and jazz music to the audiences all aroung the world, and especially to places with limited access to high-quality live concerts.
+The projects listed below are the result of work that was done collaboratively by us and our audiences.

 A Paris Chamber Music Series

 Instrumental ensemble Class&Jazz presents a Paris – a chamber music recital series.
 The recital program includes masterpieces of French composers of XIX-XX centuries – Cesar Franck, Claude Debussy and Maurice Ravel.
 As representatives of roughly three generations of French culture, this trio of composers undertook a remarkable shift from the late romantic era to the newly emerged impressionism in music.

 a Paris is designed for the churches as the main performance venue.
 This concert program is comprised of works written for the duo of violin and piano that have become enormously popular world-wide, loved and favored by the classical music audiences.
 To make the concert more appealing for the listeners, a 20 minutes preconcert introduction is given before the performance.
 We talk about peculiar musical interconnections and historical background that made France the dominant force on the European cultural horizon of late XIX – early XX centuries.